Technology

 Frequently asked

-What's the typical accuracy?
+What's the typical accuracy? (methodology)

 Does the model hallucinate Quranic text?